Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival

 Cranberry Festival Location

-The Cranberry Festival takes place in Fort Langley which is a beautiful historic town located in the Fraser Valley about a 45-minute drive from downtown Vancouver.
+The Cranberry Festival takes place in Fort Langley which is a beautiful historic town located in the Fraser Valley.
+It’s about a 45-minute drive from downtown Vancouver.

-Much of the event takes place in the heart of the town at the Fort Langley Community Hall (at 9167 Glover Road) and along the main street in front of the building for a couple of blocks in either direction.
+Much of the event takes place at the Fort Langley Community Hall (at 9167 Glover Road), and along the main street in front of the building for a couple of blocks in either direction.
 Activities also happen at the Fort at 23433 Mavis Avenue.

 Cranberry Festival Cranberries